 Software features are complete with easy firmware upgrade process through USB port.

 The Windows based PC software allows monitoring and programming through USB, serial and GPRS.

-The PC based Rainbow Scada software allows monitoring and control of an unlimited number of gensets from a single central location.
+The Rainbow Scada central monitoring service allows monitoring and control of an unlimited number of gensets from a single central location.

 FUNCTIONALITIES